nytimes/react-tracking/README.md

 ### Usage on Stateless Functional Components

-You can also track events by importing `track()` and wrapping your stateless functional component, which will provide `props.trackEvent()` that you can call in your component like so:
+You can also track events by importing `track()` and wrapping your stateless functional component, which will provide `props.tracking.trackEvent()` that you can call in your component like so:

 ```js
 import track from '@nyt/nyt-react-tracking';